About the Authors

 Bottom line: Never leave your baby alone in a baby nest to sleep overnight or during a nap where you're not watching.
 For overnight sleep, use a Moses basket or cot with a firm flat mattress — see our full baby sleep guide for everything you need to know.

-When Can You Use a Baby Nest?
+When Can You Use a Baby Nest for a Newborn?

 With that very clear caveat in place — baby nests are brilliant.
 Here's when they genuinely earn their place: